COBB CAN MOVE cover art showing Cobb behind the player

 Rule Changes and Pressure

-In a normal chase game, the monster has a fixed pattern.
-In COBB CAN MOVE, the pattern feels alive because your old habits can betray you.
+In a normal chase game, the monster often has a fixed pattern.
+In COBB CAN MOVE, the pattern feels alive because old habits can betray you.
 A route that worked two minutes ago may now be loud.
 A safe corner may now be too close.
-A patch of darkness may help until another sense starts mattering more.
-COBB CAN MOVE keeps the language plain, but the pressure underneath it is sharp.
+A patch of darkness may help until another sense matters more.
+The title becomes the first warning, then a checklist, then a joke you are no longer calm enough to enjoy.

 Browser Notes